Health-Check & Monitoring

 -

-checkmk: Output so that it can be processed by Check_MK.
+checkmk: Output so that it can be processed by Checkmk.

 The output formats can be controlled via the --format